Skip To Main Content

 Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.

 Students participate in diagnostic testing three times per year including MyIGDIs, KRA, Fastbridge, and I-Ready.
 The Fastbridge Assessment tests students 1-1 in the areas of phonological awareness, phonics, and fluency.
-The I-Ready Assessment is a computer adaptive test that assesses students in the areas of phonological awareness, phonics, vocabulary, and comprehension.
+The I-Ready Assessment is a computer adaptive test that assesses students in the areas of phonological awareness, phonics, high frequency words, vocabulary, and comprehension.
 With the support of the Literacy Team, teachers analyze the data to determine Tier 1 instruction trends and adjust as needed.
 In addition, this group uses this data to plan for differentiated Tier 2 instruction in the classroom setting.

 Section B: Document how Word Recognition assessment and instruction for PreK-5th grade students are further aligned to the science of reading, structured literacy and foundational literacy skills.